webcyberrob/blog.camunda.org/content/post/2018/04/camunda-optimize-21-alpha1-released.md

 {{< figure class="main teaser no-border" src="Optimize-Setup-Assumption.png">}}

 The assumption was that the Engine keeps all the data and never throws anything away.
 Camunda Optimize can import all the data and everyone is happy.
-However, huge data also comes with a price and that is the latency of retrieving the data from the database.
+However, huge amounts of data comes with a price and that is the latency of retrieving the data from the database.
 Therefore, many customers decided to use the [history cleanup feature](https://docs.camunda.org/manual/latest/user-guide/process-engine/history/#history-time-to-live) from the Engine and thus keeping only recent data (e.g. last 30 days, 6 months etc.).
 The idea was then to import always all data to Camunda Optimize while the Engine only keeps the recent data.
-The following figure depicts again crux of it:
+The following figure depicts again the crux of it:

 {{< figure class="main teaser no-border" src="Optimize-Setup-Reality.png">}}

-With the new Release, Camunda Optimize is now able to cope with this scenario.
-As a result now users have the power to get insights in their data over larger time periods.
+With the new release, Camunda Optimize is now able to cope with this scenario.
+As a result, users now have the power to get insights into their data over longer time periods.

 ## Performance enhancements

-To test the performance of the new import, we took a data set consisted of the following distribution:
+To test the performance of the new import, we took a data set consisting of the following distribution:

 <table class="table table-striped">
   <tr>